flashmob/maildir-processor/README.md

 Import

- `"github.com/flashmob/maildiranasaurus"` to your Go-guerrilla project.
+ `"github.com/flashmob/maildir-processor"` to your Go-guerrilla project.
 Import `"github.com/flashmob/go-guerrilla/backends"` assuming your have done already, assummg you have imported the go-guerrilla package already.

 Somewhere at the top of your code, maybe in your `init()` function, add

-`backends.Svc.AddProcessor("MailDir", maildiranasaurus.MaildirProcessor)`
+`backends.Svc.AddProcessor("MailDir", maildir.MaildirProcessor)`

 This will let Go-Guerrilla know about your MailDir processor.